Azure/azure-docs-sdk-dotnet/api/overview/azure/ai.formrecognizer-readme.md

 ms.service: formrecognizer
 ---

-# Azure Cognitive Services Form Recognizer client library for .NET - Version 3.1.1
+# Azure Cognitive Services Form Recognizer client library for .NET - version 3.1.1

 Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to recognize form fields, text, and tables in form documents.
 It includes the following capabilities: